-Conversely, as discussed in the plaintiffs-appellees' brief, the Marriage Ban has no legitimate secular purpose.
-In fact, as measured at the time of enactment, the Amendment had no effect except to express a particular religious viewpoint.
-When the Amendment was passed, Oklahoma did not actually recognize same-sex marriages.
 In the religious sphere, even among adherents of Christianity, there was (and continues to be) considerable debate about how religion should treat marriage between same-sex couples.
-The primary purpose of the Amendment was to take sides in this religious debate by putting the full force of the state behind an express moral and religious condemnation of a vulnerable minority-gays and lesbians whose relationships the Amendment's sponsor referred to as "moral decay."
-Press Release, Okla.
-State Senate, Senate GOP Leader Calls on Henry to Criticize Radical Homosexual Group's Advertising Campaign (May 10, 2004).
+The primary purpose of the Amendment was to take sides in this religious debate by putting the full force of the state behind an express moral and religious condemnation of a vulnerable minority-gays and lesbians-whose relationships the Amendment's lead advocate characterized as contrary to "God's word."
+Glauber, Faithful, supra.
 The restriction of marriage to opposite-sex couples was thus a quintessential governmental "endorsement" of religion-a misuse of governmental power to promote a particular religious view, with no legitimate secular purpose.
+The Marriage Ban is therefore unconstitutional under the Establishment Clause.